How to Apply

 The Application Form

 Complete the application carefully.
-Please make sure to include your full name (exactly as it is spelled on your passport), date of birth, complete educational history, country of birth, citizenship, current mailing address and a permanent address outside of the United States, even if you are currently living or studying in the United States.
+Please make sure to include your full name (exactly as it is spelled on your passport), date of birth, complete educational history, country of birth, citizenship, current mailing address and a permanent address outside of the United States, even if you currently live or study in the United States.

 The application includes an important essay section.
 Please address one of the essay topics suggested in the application.
 Be sure to take the time to prepare a strong essay that reflects your ability to organize and express your thoughts clearly.